lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Acknowledgements

-Thanks to Dominique Barthel, Arunprabhu Kandasamy, Antony Markovski, Alexander Pelov, Juan Carlos Zuniga for useful design consideration.
+Thanks to Dominique Barthel, arsten Bormann, Arunprabhu Kandasamy, Antony Markovski, Alexander Pelov, Pascal Thubert, Juan Carlos Zuniga for useful design consideration.

 In the fragmentation section, the authors have reused parts of text